OnSignals/directus-extension-vimeopro/README.md

-# Vimeo Pro Directus extension
+# Vimeo Pro Directus interface extension

 Directus extension that adds an interface to select videos from your Vimeo Pro account.